7 Things To Know Before Visiting Australia

 Both Australia and New Zealand try to keep their countries and territories pure, but it’s also unfortunate at times.
 When I was in Ireland, my friends from Melbourne couldn’t take souvenirs with seeds or plants back down under.

-5. The hip kids are calling it, “Straya”
+5. The hip kids are calling Australia, “Straya”

 7. Australia is one of the coolest places on Earth

 It really is the land of no worries.
-They live a satisfied life, and it shows.
+Australians a satisfied life, and it shows.
 Australia is everything you think it would be: cities, with mind blowing beaches, and the friendliest people.

 If you’re looking for more things to do in Australia, click here.